 Few things you need to remember when you are home and you have to take care of both of your children when you are not in the best of your health- be it hormones, sleep deprivation, stress, anxiety, depression.
 All you have to keep in mind, your babies are going to grow out of this stage before you even know it.
 This too shall pass.

-Overwhelmed with an upcoming beautiful change in your life yet challenging, and you must be wondering what are the hospital bag essentials for a delivery day.
+Overwhelmed with an upcoming beautiful change in your life yet challenging, you must be wondering what the hospital bag essentials for a delivery day are.

-First, you have to be prepared for your baby’s arrival by packing up your hospital bag having all your essential items for mom and the baby.
+First things first, moms-to-be have to be prepared for baby’s arrival by packing the hospital bag having all essential items for mom and the baby.

 This post may contain affiliate links.
 Please read our disclaimer for more information.